 - a) Admission applications processed for the primary admissions round will be administered using an Equal Preference Admissions Scheme. - b) Preferences expressed for all schools will initially be treated as equal regardless of the order the schools were listed on the application form.
-If a place can be offered at more than one of the preferred schools stated on the application form, the priority order in which

-- parent(s)/carer(s) expressed their preferences will be used to determine which single offer of a school place will be made.
+If a place can be offered at more than one of the preferred schools stated on the application form, the priority order in which parent(s)/carer(s) expressed their preferences will be used to determine which single offer of a school place will be made.
 In all cases the highest possible preference will be offered. - c) If the Local Authority is unable to make an offer for any of the preferred schools listed on the application, then (where possible), a place will be offered at the next nearest qualifying school with a vacancy. - d) Each primary school has a Published Admission Number (PAN).
 The PAN is the maximum number of places each school has available for the relevant year of admission.
 For the primary admissions round this is the number of places available in the reception age group.
 Places will be offered up to the PAN, which applies to the normal year of entry.
-An individual Admission Authority should not admit above the PAN for Reception Year entry once the number has been legally determined unless the Local Authority has been notified in good time to allow coordination to be delivered effectively. - e) By 19 January 2024 Sefton primary schools will forward any paper applications received at the school, to Sefton Admissions Team. - f) By 9 February 2024 Sefton LA will aim to exchange preference information with other LA's.
-This applies where residents of other local authorities have named Sefton schools, or where Sefton residents have named schools outside of Sefton. - g) By 19 February 2024 Application and preference information submitted to the LA for Sefton VA and academy faith schools (church schools who apply their own admissions criteria), will be made available to the relevant schools. - h) Governing Bodies should arrange meetings of their Admissions Committee between Monday 19 February 2024 and Friday 1 March 2024, in order to submit the ranked application data to the Local Authority on time - i) 23 February 2024 is the FINAL date for which families moving house, or other changes to existing applications will be considered.
+An individual Admission Authority should not admit above the PAN for Reception Year entry once the number has been legally determined unless the Local Authority has been notified in good time to allow coordination to be delivered effectively. - e) By 20 January 2025 Sefton primary schools will forward any paper applications received at the school, to Sefton Admissions Team. - f) By 7 February 2025 Sefton LA will aim to exchange preference information with other LA's.
+This applies where residents of other local authorities have named Sefton schools, or where Sefton residents have named schools outside of Sefton. - g) By 24 February 2025 Application and preference information submitted to the LA for Sefton VA and academy faith schools (church schools who apply their own admissions criteria), will be made available to the relevant schools.

+- h) Governing Bodies should arrange meetings of their Admissions Committee between Monday 24 February 2025 and Friday 7 March 2025, in order to submit the ranked application data to the Local Authority on time. - i) 21 February 2025 is the FINAL date for which families moving house, or other changes to existing applications will be considered.
 For house moves, evidence that the removal has taken place MUST be submitted by this date, for the new address to be taken into consideration in time for National Offer Day in April.
-Evidence of disposal of the previous property may also be requested. - j) 11 March 2024 is the final date by which all Sefton VA and academy faith schools MUST submit offers to Sefton LA.
+Evidence of disposal of the previous property may also be requested. - j) 14 March 2025 is the final date by which all Sefton VA and academy faith schools MUST submit rankings to Sefton LA.
 Each school (Governing Body) will have made decisions on each application listed for their school, according to the agreed admissions policy.
-VA and academy faith schools must submit the list of offers to the Local Authority by this date, at the latest.
-The school should include the ranking and admission criterion under which every applicant has been considered, not just the children to be offered places. - k) If, at any time following determination of the PAN, an Admissions Authority decides that it is able to admit above its PAN it MUST notify the LA by 23 February 2024 to allow the Local Authority enough time to deliver its coordination responsibilities effectively.
+VA and academy faith schools must complete and submit the ranking list to the Local Authority by this date, at the latest. - k) If, at any time following determination of the PAN, an Admissions Authority decides that it is able to admit above its PAN it MUST notify the LA by 21 February 2025 to allow the Local Authority enough time to deliver its coordination responsibilities effectively.

-Stage 3 Allocation of Primary School Places
+Stage 3 Allocation of primary school places